As an Amazon Associate I earn from qualifying purchases.

 Weird, right?
 But I have to say it: cauliflower will not replace the “meaty” mouthfeel of meat that mushrooms often replace in vegetarian and vegan meals.

 Buffalo cauliflower is simply a novel way to enjoy a veggie taco with some non-traditional spice (buffalo vs taco seasoning/flavor).
+These are simply roasted cauliflower tacos.
+Flavored with buffalo.

 Are we on the same page?